gerkone/pyTORCS-docker/README.md

 ```
 nvidia-docker run -v /tmp/.X11-unix:/tmp/.X11-unix:ro -e DISPLAY=unix$DISPLAY -p 3001:3001/udp -it --rm gerkone/torcs
 ```
+## Environment
+More info on the environment and its usages can be found on [here](https://github.com/gerkone/pyTORCS-docker/tree/master/driver/torcs_client).

 ## Troubleshooting and known issues
 If you get the error "_freeglut (/usr/local/lib/torcs/torcs-bin): failed to open display ':0'_" OR the torcs window does not pop up after running you might need to allow access to your X display server by using